Dajon3123/post-install-config/README.md

 <img src="https://i.imgur.com/DJmEXEB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-Finally, this screenshot illustrates the configuration of Service Level Agreements (SLAs) and Help Topics within osTicket.
+To end off this lab this screenshot illustrates the configuration of Service Level Agreements (SLAs) and Help Topics within osTicket.
 It shows how to define SLAs with different grace periods and schedules, such as Sev-A (1 hour grace period, 24/7 schedule), Sev-B (4 hours grace period, 24/7 schedule), and Sev-C (8 hours grace period, business hours).
 Additionally, it demonstrates setting up Help Topics that users can select when submitting tickets, such as Business Critical Outage, Personal Computer Issues, Equipment Request, Password Reset, and Other.
 These configurations help streamline ticket management and categorize incoming requests for better resolution handling.
 </p>
 <br />